MES64/hashmap/README.md

 Also includes the HashSet class which is the HashMap class but with keys and no values.

+The HashMap is a dynamic array (an array which changes size based on how many entries it contains) with each entry being a linked list to deal with collisions (where keys end up in the same index or bucket).

 From The Odin Project: https://www.theodinproject.com/lessons/ruby-hashmap